asm-volatile/git-practice/README.md

 Always take Agile/Lean evangelism with a grain of salt.
 There are clear benefits from a business-person's perspective with Big Design Up-Front/Waterfall - clear scope, agreement on resources, fees, and scope, etc.  And there are inherent problems in purist agile development - how much will it cost?
 How long will it take?
 You can't answer such basic questions if doing only incremental work with no up-front design.
 Doing Waterfall under the banner of Agile is extremely common in industry for this and other reasons.

+## Comment from Bella Steains
+This is all very interesting to consider as we head into what will be, for most of us, the first start to finish software development cycle.
+I am very interested to see how my team will handle these challenges, and if we will face any conflicts with the Agile and Scrum framework.